koSiukaS/Project-Management/README.md

 # Project-Management
+Task: During any project (student or enterprise) activities are planned and tracked in order to evaluate the effectiveness of the work.
+Each project member gets tasks and also plans own tasks, predicts the time to finish the task, and notifies about the status of the task at some points.
+The system should present all projects of the company (student group), present the timeline, tasks and their status of one project, and show effectiveness of the particular project member.

 I will update this list everyday, will add what is done by everyone, what is needed to be done.
 After you make your tasks, just pull request to this github repo.
 ## To do for 03-30 (Wednesday):